mfrasca/pywmdockapps/README.txt

 python ./setup install

 [CONTACT]
-Anything related to this piece of software can be e-mailed to me, Mario Frasca <mfrasca@interia.pl>.
+Anything related to this piece of software: please open an issue here.